mozilla/dennis/docs/linting.rst

 Wait, but that's ugly and hard to read!
 If you install ``blessings``, it comes colorized and really easy to parse.
 All hail blessings!

-dennis can also lint your ``.pot`` files and point out issues that can result in poor translations.
+Dennis can also lint your ``.pot`` files and point out issues that can result in poor translations.
 You can lint ``.pot`` files like this::

     $ dennis-cmd lint messages.pot